mesosphere/dcos-docs-site/pages/services/minio/0.1.0/configuration/Notification-Service/index.md

 Figure 1. - AMQP Edit Configuration page

-Buckets can be configured to generate events through client tools like `mc`.
-For example, the `mc events add` command will add an event to a bucket named `images` through the `{{ model.serviceName }}` client named `myminio` when you add or delete objects with the suffix .jpg.
+Buckets can be configured to generate event through client tools like `mc`.
+For example, the `mc event add` command will add an event to a bucket named `images` through the `{{ model.serviceName }}` client named `myminio` when you add or delete objects with the suffix .jpg.
 ```
-mc events add myminio/images arn:{{ model.techName }}:sqs::1:amqp --suffix .jpg
+mc event add myminio/images arn:{{ model.techName }}:sqs::1:amqp --suffix .jpg
 ```